What is a tree sequence?#

 The tree sequence in this tutorial was actually generated using a model of population splits and expansions as shown in the following schematic, plotted using the DemesDraw package.
 Our 10 genomes were sampled from modern day populations A (a constant-size population) and B (a recently expanding one), where limited migration is occuring from A to B.

 A major benefit of “tree sequence thinking” is the close relationship between the tree sequence and the underlying biological processes that produced the genetic sequences in the first place, such as those pictured in the demography above.
-For example, each branch point (or “internal node”) in one of our trees can be imagined as a genome which existed at a specific time in the past, and which is a “most recent common ancestor” (MRCA) of the descendant genomes at that position on the chromosome.
-We can mark these extra “ancestral genomes” on our tree diagrams, distinguishing them from the sampled genomes (\(\mathrm{a}\) to \(\mathrm{j}\)) by using circular symbols.
+For example, each branch point (or “internal node”) in one of our trees can be imagined as a genome which existed at a specific time in the past, and which is a MRCA of the descendant genomes at that position on the chromosome.
+We can mark these extra “ancestral genomes” on our tree diagrams with circular symbols, distinguishing them from the sampled genomes (\(\mathrm{a}\) to \(\mathrm{j}\)) marked with square symbols.
 We can even colour the nodes by the population that we know (or infer) them to belong to at the time:

 Hide code cell source